ayushraaaj/scaleup/FEATURES.md

 - ✅ Image Sharing
 - ✅ PDF Sharing
 - ✅ ZIP Sharing
-- ✅ Browser Preview for Supported Files
-- ✅ Automatic Download for Unsupported Files
+- ⏳ Browser Preview / Automatic Download (files currently render as links that open in a new tab)

 ---